ggandor/lightspeed.nvim/README.md

 * skips repeated (3+) sequences of the same character, for preserving labels (opt-out)
 * greys out the search area, like EasyMotion does (opt-out)
-* unique characters in the search direction can be highlighted before entering any input (opt-in)
 * the cursor stays visible all the time
 * uses extmarks, and does not mess with the Conceal group